by John Ellis

 Paul’s reasoning does not point to ontology or nature.
 It literally points to the through-line-of-action of God’s Story.
 Adam was created first.
 Eve was the first one to outwardly succumb to Serpent-Satan’s temptation.
 While I believe that the Fall of Adam and Eve (and, hence, the Fall of all humanity) literally happened, I also believe that there are narrative implications for the overall Story of how God redeems His people back to Himself.
 To be clear, there are narrative implications not only in the event but also how the event is framed within the telling of that Story.
 Jesus is the Final Adam, the Final Man.
 Within the Story, husbands/fathers are functional (not ontological) metaphors for the final Adam.
 Wives/mothers are functional (not ontological) metaphors for Christ’s people – his bride.
 To pull sharp cultural expectations and gender norms out of those metaphors is highly problematic.
 Bear with me, some more muddying is in order.

-For a while now, I’ve believed that for all the love shown biblical theology, the reformed branch of conservative evangelicalism (the big drivers behind complementarianism) is woefully lacking in their ability to understand the mechanics of storytelling and, specifically, how the art of storytelling informs proper biblical exegesis.
+For a while now, I’ve believed that for all the love shown biblical theology, the reformed branch of conservative evangelicalism (the big drivers behind complementarianism) is woefully lacking in its (their) ability to understand the mechanics of storytelling and, specifically, how the art of storytelling informs proper biblical exegesis.
 In other words, much of what’s called biblical theology is little more than repackaged systematic or historical theology.
 Tracking along those same line, the vast majority of complementarians that I know love inductive Bible study.
 And while the Charles Simeon Trust does good work that I appreciate, and it’s not their fault that many of their “students” do unintentional damage to the intention of their overall program, word studies are the word of the day for many, if not most, Bible studies done in the service to the inductive method.
 Those engaged in Bible studies where word studies are the primary heuristic are not only unable to see the forest for the trees, they’re unable to see the tree for the bark.
 D.A.
 Carson didn’t reserve a large section in his book Exegetical Fallacies for word studies without cause.
 But I digress.
 Well, not really.

 All that to say, complementarians have a tendency of replacing the word “literal” with “synonym” in their interpretative methodologies.
 Looking at my concordance, I see that this word means this and, hence, this synonym is the main driver of interpretation.
 That, of course, as any literature professor can attest, is a sophomoric, at best, approach to literary analysis.
 Take for example how many complementarians interpret the Curse in ways that support their a priori and culturally constructed gender expectations.